pippinbarr/cart263-2019/slides/javascript-review/javascript-review.md

   - Boolean (truth values)
   - String (text)
   - Object (a more complex data structure)
-  - Null (also nothing, but usuall "on purpose")
+  - Null (also nothing, but usually "on purpose")

 ???